Questions 69 – 70: Was a PET (or PET/CT) scan performed?

 Systemic symptoms, also known as “B” symptoms, are defined as follows:

-• unexplained fever > 38° C (100.4°F)
+• Unexplained fever > 38° C (100.4°F)

-• night sweats
+• Night sweats

-• unexplained weight loss of > 10% of body weight over 6 months
+• Unexplained weight loss of > 10% of body weight over 6 months

 Evidence of systemic symptoms is significant because it may indicate the presence of disease in parts of the body not identified using standard testing methods.
 The presence or absence of systemic symptoms may be indicated in the staging (e.g., II-B or II-A).

-If documentation is not clear or is not available to determine if systemic symptoms were present at diagnosis or prior to first therapy, select “Unknown.”
+If documentation is not clear or is not available to determine if systemic symptoms were present at diagnosis or prior to first therapy, select Unknown.

-Question 80-81: ECOG score (at diagnosis)
+Questions 80 – 81 : ECOG score (at diagnosis)

 Recipient performance status is a critical data field that has been determined to be essential for all outcome-based studies.
-If a performance score is not documented in the source documentation (e.g., inpatient progress note, physician’s clinic note), data management professionals should not assign a performance score based on analysis of available documents.
+If a performance score is not documented in the source documentation (e.g., inpatient progress note, physician’s clinic notes), data management professionals should not assign a performance score based on analysis of available documents.
 Rather, a physician should provide documentation of the performance score.
 Documentation from an RN who has been trained and authorized to determine performance scores may also be used.

-If the performance score has been documented using Karnofsky or Lansky scales, refer to Appendix L: Karnofsky / Lansky Performance Status for assistance converting the score to the ECOG scale.
+If the performance score has been documented using Karnofsky or Lansky scales, refer to” Appendix L: Karnofsky / Lansky Performance Status”:https://www.manula.com/manuals/cibmtr/fim/1/en/topic/appendix-l-karnofsky-lansky-performance-status for assistance converting the score to the ECOG scale.

 Section Updates: